— Vegetarian Recipe Blog

 Method:

-• After the batter is fermented, add salt and water and mix the idli batter well.
+• Take the batter out and after the batter is fermented, add salt and water and mix the idli batter well.
+The batter should not be very thick. (it needs to be of puring consistency)

 • Grease the idli stand and pour batter in each container.